- Written by Dr.Mehmet Demircioglu

 I can sometimes judge whether the plan seems very sparse for the size of the treated area, especially if the photo set is clear and the graft count is known.
 But that is still a planning review, not a growth review.
 Growth has not had time to happen.
 Shedding may not have started, or it may begin soon.
 The area can look worse before it looks better.

 Visible spacing also needs context.
 A lower hairline, a wide frontal zone, fine hair, high contrast between scalp and hair, or a large area covered with a limited graft number can all make early spacing look more dramatic.
-The article about graft rows after FUE explains why row visibility and density anxiety often overlap in early photographs.
+This is where graft rows after FUE matter, because row visibility and density anxiety often overlap in early photographs.

 Graft direction can be reviewed, but with limits